danigr99727/AirSim/docs/meshes.md

  very rarely be called.
 In general this is ok because this function only accesses the static meshes which for most applications are not changing during the duration of your program.

-Note that you will have to use a 3rdparty library or your own custom code to actually interact with the recieved meshes.
-Below I utilize the python bindings of [libigl](https://github.com/libigl/libigl) to visualize the recieved meshes.
+Note that you will have to use a 3rdparty library or your own custom code to actually interact with the received meshes.
+Below I utilize the python bindings of [libigl](https://github.com/libigl/libigl) to visualize the received meshes.

 ```
 import airsim